 Now maybe you’ll argue that the point is to focus on the writing – focus on the craft until you can produce something decent.
 But then I ask, for what purpose are you producing content that is no longer ‘practice’?
 If you’re creating just to create, what does it matter how many words you’ve written?
 If you’re set on becoming a published author, then why not aim that high right away?

-Don’t let it interfere with your writing, of course – no matter how badly you want to be a published author the writing should come first.
+Don’t let it interfere with your writing, of course – no matter how badly you want to be a published author, the writing should come first.
 But I think it can really hurt a writer’s confidence.
-And Heaven forbid they don’t consider themselves ‘true writers’ until they’ve written such a large quantity.
+And Heaven forbid they don’t consider themselves ‘true writers’ until they’ve written such a large quantity of words.

-After much math and digging around, I have calculated the number of words I’ve written since I began writing ‘seriously’ back in 2011: 387, 214 words.
+After a lot of number-gathering, I have calculated the number of words I’ve written since I began writing ‘seriously’ back in 2011: 387, 214 words.
 Not even halfway there and yet I know from skimming my old drafts that I am already a much stronger writer.
+But if I take this grain of wisdom to heart, I’m still years away from being a ‘master’.
 At this rate, I’ll be producing my best content 20 years from now.

 And yet I feel ready to begin my publishing journey right now.
 I know that if I’m still writing decades from now it will probably be much better than anything I produce today, but I’m also not going to let that stop me.
 I think getting my work out there is just as valuable, and just as important to my writing journey and my growth as a writer as the writing process itself.